 The GCSE course has three elements: listening and appraising, performing and composing.

 A wide variety of music genres are studied through four study areas.
 These are Musical Forms and Devices, Music for Ensemble, Film Music and Popular Music.

 The composition and performance aspects of the course allow the flexibility to concentrate on the genres of music which interest students most.
-How will the course be assessed?

-The Music course is assessed in three components: Performance: (30%) solo and ensemble performance submitted in advance.
+The Music course is assessed in three components:

+Performance: (30%) solo and ensemble performance submitted in advance.

 Composition: (30%) two compositions submitted in advance Listening and Appraising: (40%) a listening exam: students are expected to answer questions on musical excerpts both familiar and unfamiliar.
-For further information, please contact Mr R Williams rwilliams@imberhorne.co.uk